Why we need to end the wildlife trade to save us and the planet!

 How does this impact our planet?

-The demand for wild animals for food, the exotic pet industry, tourism entertainment industry, and traditional medicine industry, encourages people to continue to poach animals from the wild, and in ever-growing quantities.
+The demand for wild animals for food, the exotic pet industry, tourism entertainment industry, and the traditional medicine industry, encourages people to continue to poach animals from the wild, and in ever-growing quantities.
 For some species, like tigers, this means that more exist in captivity than live naturally in the wild.
 For other species, like pangolins and otters, this means that they are at serious risk of extinction.
 Did you know that scientists estimate that more than one million pangolins were killed for the wildlife trade between 2000 and 2013?

 This demand for wildlife causes a domino effect, impacting ecosystems around the world.
 As we’re currently experiencing, this demand also leads to global health crises.
 We need to end the wildlife trade to save ourselves and our planet.
 Now and forever.

 As a charity, World Animal Protection relies on your support and donations to continue their work.
 Please consider making a donation to support their ongoing efforts to end the wildlife trade for good.